mohathebroha/destroy-all-pac-men-game/README.md

 # destroy-all-pac-men-game
-Play as a lone ghost in a quest to defeat four Pac-Men
+Play as lone ghost Blinky in a quest to defeat all Pac-Men